33z33/Cyber-Security/Basic.md

 - Establishing the identity of endpoints on a network
 - Encrypting the flow of data via the network’s communication channels

-Consider the following exchange which enables a server and a web application, for instance, a browser, to communicate with each other:

-- When a browser wishes to establish a secure communication channel with a web server, it requests the server to present its public key.
-- The server possesses an asymmetric public key, whose copy it presents to the browser.
-- The browser generates a ‘session key’, a symmetric key that is encrypted using the public key that the server provided.
-This session key is then passed to the server.
-- The web server, uses its private key to decrypt the session key which was encrypted by its public key by the client.
-If it is able to do this an encrypted channel with client is opened.

 The exchange of public keys before the symmetric encryption channel is established is facilitated by X.509 certificates and CA, only those public keys that have been signed by a Certificate Authority and bound to a certificate are considered acceptable for use online.

 In broad terms, we can classify the use of **public-key cryptosystems** into